-Land Rover Discovery Sport PHEV engines, drive & performance
+Land Rover Discovery Sport PHEV performance, top speed, engine

 The Discovery Sport P300e hybrid isn't the lightest or sportiest SUV, but acceleration is swift and it doesn't lean too much in corners